Ben Brown: Chef, loving uncle, 'champion of the people'

 "He was very loving, very kind, but also very stern in his beliefs, in a good way," said Angie Perkins, Brown's niece.
 "He stood up for his rights, he stood up for everyone else's rights, very actively.
 He just honored everyone."

-Brown was the kind of person who would never miss a milestone, not only graduations and weddings, but children's sports games.
+Brown was the kind of person who would never miss a milestone, not only graduations and weddings, but also children's birthdays and sports games.

 He never hesitated.
 He was always there.